osc-em/OSCEM_Schemas/README.md

 - `make deploy`: deploys site
 - `make test`: run tests and linting
 - `make serve`: run docs locally on <http://127.0.0.1:8000/oscem-schemas/>
+- `make gen-all-schemas`: generate artifacts for all schema files (main + supporting)
+- `make gen-project`: generate artifacts for main schemas only (oscem_schemas_*.yaml)
 - `make clean` : remove generated files

-**Development workflow**: Edit source schemas in `src/`, run `make gen-project` locally for testing, then create a release to deploy artifacts.
+**Development workflow**: Edit source schemas in `src/oscem_schemas/schema/`, run `make gen-all-schemas` locally for testing, then create a release to deploy artifacts.

 ### Project Structure Notes

 This project uses a multi-schema approach with automated deployment:

-- **Multiple schemas**: Targets multiple schemas following the `oscem_schemas_*.yaml` pattern in `src/oscem_schemas/schema/` where `*` corresponds to the schema name (spa, cellular_tomo, etc.)
+- **Multiple schemas**: Targets multiple schemas following the `oscem_schemas_*.yaml` pattern in `src/oscem_schemas/schema/` where `*` corresponds to the schema name (spa, cellular_tomo, etc.).
+These are the main technique schemas.
+- **Supporting schemas**: Individual module schemas (instrument, acquisition, processing, etc.) that are imported by the main schemas.
+These can also be accessed independently.
+- **Automatic discovery**: New schemas are automatically discovered and included in artifact generation.
+Schema metadata (name, description) is read directly from the YAML files.
 - **Documentation**: Generates an overall documentation webpage with subpages for each schema.
-New schemas are added automatically, but you need to add a description and link in `perm_docs/index.md`
+The [artifacts page](https://osc-em.github.io/oscem-schemas/artifacts.html) is automatically updated with all available versions and schemas.
 - **Examples**: Example data goes in `src/data/examples/` following the pattern `example_valid_*.yaml`
 - **Automated deployment**: On each release, artifacts are automatically:
-  - Generated in multiple formats (JSON Schema, OWL, JSON-LD, etc.)
+  - Generated in multiple formats (JSON Schema, OWL, JSON-LD, etc.) for all schemas
-  - Deployed to GitHub Pages for permanent URLs
+  - Deployed to GitHub Pages for permanent URLs with browsable navigation
-  - Created as downloadable release assets
+  - Created as downloadable release assets (per-schema zip archives)
   - Published to PyPI as a Python package

+For more information, please read the [Artifact Generation Scripts documentation](./scripts/README.md).

+### Adding a New Schema

+To add a new schema:

+1. Create a YAML file in `src/oscem_schemas/schema/` with standard LinkML structure including `id`, `name`, and `description` fields
+2. If it's a main technique schema, name it `oscem_schemas_*.yaml`; otherwise use a descriptive name for supporting schemas.
+Remember that for new main schemas the following changes are required, to update the website:
+  - Add the navigation link in [mkdocs.yml](./mkdocs.yml)
+  - Add it in the list of available schemas in [./perm_docs/index.md](./perm_docs/index.md)
+3. Run `make gen-all-schemas` to test locally
+4. The schema will automatically appear in all generated documentation and artifacts on the next release

+No code changes needed - the system automatically discovers and processes new schemas.
+For more information, please read the [Artifact Generation Scripts documentation](./scripts/README.md).

 ## Credits